jakub-mata/browser_project/README.md

 - http://motherfuckingwebsite.com/
 - https://ukarim.com/ (a software engineer's personal page)
 - https://wittallen.net/ (the same thing)

 Most common sites rely on dynamic rendering with Javascript, but you can still try to view them in their pure HTML form:
 - https://www.google.com/ (might throw errors if they have a special day animation)
 - https://www.wikipedia.org/
+- https://viethung.space/blog/2020/10/24/Browser-from-Scratch-HTML-parsing/ (a source used for this project)

 ## Developer information